 An on-chip state machine controls the program and erase operations.
 The embedded byte-program and sector/chip-erase functions are fully automatic.
-The command set is compatible with that of JEDEC 1M-bit EEPROMs.
+The command set is compatible with that of JEDEC 4M-bit EEPROMs.
+A suspend/resume feature allows access to unaltered memory sectors during a sector-erase operation.
 Data-protection of any sector combination is accomplished using a hardware sector-protection feature.

 Device operations are selected by writing JEDEC-standard commands into the command register using standard microprocessor write timings.
-The command register acts as an input to an internal-state machine that interprets the commands, controls the erase and programming operations, outputs the status of the device, outputs data stored in the device, and outputs the device algorithm-selection code.
+The command register acts as input to an internal-state machine that interprets the commands, controls the erase and programming operations, and outputs the status of the device, the data stored in the device, and the device algorithm-selection code.
 On initial power-up operation, the device defaults to the read mode.

-The TMS29F010 is offered in a 32-pin plastic leaded chip carrier (FM suffix) using 1.27-mm (50-mil) lead pitch.
+The TMS29F040 is offered in a 32-pin plastic leaded chip carrier (FM suffix) using 1.27-mm (50-mil) lead pitch and a 32-pin thin small-outline package (DD suffix).